-Breastfeeding moms should eat more fiber oriented food like oats and grain fortified cereal.
-You can find oats or flax seeds cookies at Costco, or you can use flaxseed in your home-made cookies or add it on a salad bowl.
+Breastfeeding moms should eat more fiber-oriented food like oats and grain fortified cereal.
+You can find oats or flax seeds cookies at Costco, or you can use flaxseed in your homemade cookies or add it to a salad bowl.

 Constipation remedies for toddlers

-If you face a problem of toddler’s constipation then try the following remedies to ease constipation.
+If you face a problem of toddler constipation then try the following remedies to ease constipation.

 3. Prune juice or pear juice.
-Sometimes orange juice can work too.
+Sometimes orange juice can work too in relieving constipation.

 4. Lots of berries like strawberries, blueberries regulate bowel movement.

-6. Give 1 tsp extra virgin olive oil mixed with warm milk
+6. Try 1 tsp of extra virgin olive oil or almond oil mixed with warm milk at night.

 7. Give one tsp of Organic Ghee with warm milk at night.